 As a parent you are probably helping your child with reading much more than you may realise.
-If your home contains books, magazines and catalogues that your child sees you reading, you are modelling skills they need to learn.
-If you read to your child and talk together about familiar stories, or if you use printed materials to find things out, then your child already has a head start in this area.
+If your home contains books, magazines and catalogues that your child sees you reading (you are modeling skills they need to learn), you read to your child and talk together about familiar stories, also, if you use printed materials to find things out, then your child already has a head start in this area.

-- Remember that talking about reading is very important, so if your child is sometimes reluctant to read aloud, discussing a book will also help to develop reading skills. - Concentrate on enjoyment and grasping the meaning rather than absolute accuracy. - Keep reading time relaxed, comfortable and pleasurable in a quiet corner, with the television turned off. - Talk about the cover and read the title before rushing your child into the text, asking questions such as: what do you think it will be about; what sort of book is it; have you read one like this before? - Look through the book, noticing interesting pictures and words, then read the opening together. - Don't correct too quickly.
+- Remember that talking about reading is very important, so if your child is sometimes reluctant to read aloud, discussing a book will also help to develop reading skills. - Concentrate on enjoyment and grasping the meaning rather than absolute accuracy. - Keep reading time relaxed, comfortable and pleasurable, in a quiet corner, with the television turned off. - Talk about the cover and read the title before rushing your child into the text, asking questions such as: what do you think it will be about; what sort of book is it; have you read one like this before? - Look through the book, noticing interesting pictures and words, then read the opening together. - Don't correct too quickly.
 If your child makes an error suggest having another go, searching the pictures for a clue, sounding out the first letter or reading on before you 'tell' the problem word.
-Try some of the reading strategies on Page 7 of this booklet. - If your child is really struggling, take over the reading yourself so that it remains a fun activity and let me know. - When your child brings home a book that has been read before ask for a summary before reading it again, then discuss the book at a deeper level than last time. - As your child progresses, talk about authors, characters and plots or what new information has been learnt. - Join your local library and use it regularly.
-Watch out for storytelling events, summer reads and reviews of new titles. - Read to your child as often as possible, maybe even your favourite book!
-Children pick up 15 new words listening to someone else read!
+Try some of the reading strategies. - If your child is really struggling, take over the reading yourself so that it remains a fun activity and let the teacher know. - When your child brings home a book that has been read before ask for a summary before reading it again, then discuss the book at a deeper level than last time. - As your child progresses, talk about authors, characters and plots or what new information has been learnt. - Join your local library and use it regularly.
+Watch out for storytelling events, summer reads and reviews of new titles.

-Help your child with reading
+Help your child with Cealing

-spy
+I spy

 Play 'I Spy' games.

-Can you find words beginning with...?
-Can you find a picture of a ...?
-How many ... can you see?
+Can you find words

+beginning with...?
+Can

+you find a picture of a

+...?
+How many ... can

+you see?